Mid Autumn Festival is one of my favorite holidays and it’s also one of the major Chinese holidays.

 Children can see and hear how these words and phrases are used in real-life situations, which enhances their language acquisition skills and makes learning more engaging and practical.

 1. Learn About the Holiday 中秋節的來源

 If you need a refresher on the holiday or to learn it for the first time, there are lots of great resources out there.

 If you’re like me and need a refresher or just don’t know much about Mid Autumn Festival, Time wrote a great article on it, you can read it here.

-A great way to learn about the holiday is through one of the kid friendly videos below.
+Another easy way to learn about the holiday is by watching one of the kid friendly videos on Mid Autumn Festival below:

 Puppet performance of the origin of Mid Autumn Festival with English and traditional Chinese subtitles with zhuyin.
 I liked how the video was short and to the point not to mention adorable.

 This is a fun and silly live action reenactment of the story behind Mid Autumn Festival from one of the popular kid channels in Taiwan.
 (Chinese)

 Netflix also has a wonderful movie coming out for this year’s Mid Autumn Festival called Over the Moon!
 Audio available in Mandarin Chinese!
 We’re looking forward to watching this as a family.

 They reached out to me and gifted us access to their Mid Autumn Festival game.